 Unlocking 1Password with biometrics

 So you’re ready to use your face, eyes, or fingerprint as a password.
 Just remember: biometric unlock doesn’t replace your 1Password account password, or any of the account credentials that you’ve saved in your vaults.
 Instead, it’s a quick and easy alternative to typing out your 1Password account password.

 Biometric authentication isn’t just convenient – it’s also secure.
 That’s because we never scan nor store your fingerprint, face, or other biometric data.
 And it’s hard for an attacker to steal any of this information from your device.

 How to set up 1Password Biometric Unlock

-1Password supports all the biometric unlock methods created by Apple, Microsoft, and Google, including Touch ID, Windows Hello, and Android face unlock.
+1Password supports all the biometric unlock methods created by Apple, Microsoft, and Google, including Touch ID, Windows Hello, and Android biometric unlock.
 This makes it easy to set everything up and ensures that 1Password always feels like an integrated part of your devices.

 Here’s what you’ll need to do to set up and use Biometric Unlock on your devices.

 Mac (Touch ID)

 - Before you can use Touch ID to unlock 1Password, you’ll need to set it up on your Mac